UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

-Charges that are not reimbursable include but are not limited to: personal insurance, airline/trip insurance, personal phone calls, baggage insurance, laundry, entertainment, valet, alcohol, airline club memberships, extended leg room accommodations on airlines, and airline seat upgrade or selection (unless required by airline).
+Charges that are not reimbursable include but are not limited to: personal insurance, airline/trip insurance, personal phone calls, safe rental, baggage insurance, laundry, entertainment, valet, alcohol, airline club memberships, extended leg room accommodations on airlines, hotel upgrades, pet fees, and airline seat upgrade or selection (unless required by airline).
 Exceptions to any items on this list would need to be justified and approved by the Assistant Director of Business Operations.

 University employees may participate in certain travel and lodging discounts extended to the university, but to do so means that the traveler is subject to the understanding that any rebates and/or other concessions are the property of the University.